emdipressi/DH150-Assignment04-UserResearch/README.md

   * The transcript of my audio recording can be found [here](https://docs.google.com/document/d/1bjNb7zqZGqVgDXgPbhfYaf7b_lTqP2ZIM1MG0GwkK5M/edit).

 ### Reflection
 * I learned a lot doing this activity.
 Planning the interview was easier than I thought because we had examples to follow and then while I did the interview it was really nice having a script to use because it meant that I would stumble less over my words.
 Having a script also made it easier to expand on my ideas with the participant because I had a basic outline already.
 It was good to get more feedback about the website and its usability by a user who might actually want to use the site.
+In the future, I will definitely have a script and if I were to ever do this again, with no quarantine, I would like to have different users, but with the current situation that is not possible for me.
 * \* I was very confused dong this activity, it was not clear to me what we were supposed to have our person do, so I am not quite confident that I asked the right questions or had the participant do the correct activity on the website.